Dog Pain Management

 As veterinarians, we choose meds that are appropriate in dosing and also dependent on their breed, age, and health.
 We use some pain management that humans use, but it depends on the situation, and it's best if you let us decide that for your dog.

-We have many options for pain medication in our canine population.
+We have many options for pain medication for our canine population.
 The core foundation is our nonsteroidal anti-inflammatories.
 Many of those have been around for a long time.
 They're perfect for bone, joint, and soft tissue pain and dogs can take them short-term or long-term depending upon the pain condition that we're treating.
 We also have joint supplements that can help control pain or lessen the number of medications we need to give our pets.
 Aside from that, there are some situations where we need steroids to control pain, and, depending upon whether it's neurologically involved or not, we may need medications that control neurologic pain, like Gabapentin or Tramadol.
 There are others we can use, but those are the most common.

 We also use adjunctive pain management, like laser therapy, physical therapy, and acupuncture.
 Every pet and condition is treated differently, so let us work with you and your situation at home to figure out the best way to treat your dog along with a medication they can tolerate.